dhbwiewarsessen/dhbwwe-app/UC/Register/UC Register.md

 # 1. Analyze Acceleration Behavior
 ## 1.1 Brief Description

-The process of signing up of a new user.
+The process of registration of a new user.

 ## 1.2 Screenshots